huacheng-1/Oligodendrogenesis-PD/README.md

 # System Requirements
 ## Hardware requirements

-Oligodendrogenesis-PD was developed and tested on a workstation with the following specifications:
+Aberrant oligodendrogenesis in PD was developed and tested on a workstation with the following specifications:

 CPU: 13th Gen Intel® Core™ i7-13700 (2.10 GHz)